Contents

 Optimize Database Queries

-Some database queries are more efficient than others.
-If you’re comfortable with database management, you can analyze the slow queries and optimize them.
-For WooCommerce, make sure that product filters and category searches are using optimized queries to prevent long wait times.
+Not all the queries are equally efficient.
+If you can deal with database management, you can analyze slow queries and optimize them.
+For WooCommerce, it’s best to have product filters and category searches using optimized queries so that long wait times don’t ensue.

-Plugins like Query Monitor can help you identify slow or problematic queries in WordPress.
+Plugins like Query Monitor will help you identify slow or problematic queries in WordPress.

 Enable Caching

-Caching reduces the need for database queries by storing copies of data that are frequently accessed.
-WordPress caching plugins like WP Rocket or W3 Total Cache can dramatically improve performance by serving cached pages rather than querying the database every time a user loads a page, but they may break your frontend and not get you into the optimal, green zone rating of 90+.
+Caching minimizes database queries by keeping copies of data that are frequently accessed.
+WordPress caching plugins like WP Rocket or W3 Total Cache serve cached pages in preference to querying the database every time a user loads a page, thus greatly improving performance; however, they may cause your frontend to break, and not helping you get into that ideal green zone, rated 90+.

 Consider Using a Separate Database Server

-For larger e-commerce stores, you might want to separate the database from the web server.
-Using a dedicated database server ensures that your database has enough resources to handle queries efficiently, especially during peak traffic.
+For big e-commerce stores, it’s worthwhile separating the database from the web server.
+An additional database server ensures that your database has sufficient resources to process queries quickly, somewhat more crucial during peak traffic periods.

-Not all hosting plans are created equal.
-If you’re on shared hosting, your database is competing for resources with other websites.
-Managed WordPress hosting services like Kinsta or WP Engine offer optimized server environments specifically designed for WordPress and WooCommerce sites, with built-in database optimization tools.
+Not every hosting plan is alike.
+While on a shared hosting server, your database shares resources with other websites.
+Managed WordPress hosting providers like Kinsta or WP Engine offer optimized server environments for WordPress and WooCommerce sites, along with internal tools to optimize the database.

-While plugins offer useful functionality, too many can slow down your site.
-Evaluate which plugins you need, and remove or replace those that add unnecessary load to the database.
+Plugins give life to many functionalities, but too many plugins might slow down your site.
+Identify the ones you really use and discard or replace plugins that add unnecessary load to your database.